siamak-amo/my-small-c-projects/README.md

 ### buffered_io.h
-Helps to buffer the IO calls like `putc`, `puts`, etc.

-to reduce number of `write` syscall so having better performance.
+It helps to buffer IO-required calls such as `putc` and `puts` to reduce the number of `write` syscalls, resulting in better performance.

 this file is a dependency for `permugen.c` and `tokenizeIt.c`